Home / My Organic Homemade Japanese Sauces

 If you know how to make good homemade sauces, then you will be able to expand your options for dishes, and the possibilities are endless.

-I started creating my own sauces at home because I missed being able to buy my favorite Japanese sauces that I used to buy when I was living in Japan.
+I started creating my own sauces at home because I missed being able to buy my favorite Japanese sauces that I used to buy while I was living in Japan.
 I also did not like the fact that many of those sauces contain MSG, additives, and unnecessary ingredients.
 I also wanted to be able to make sure that I was using organic ingredients.
 So I decided to start making sauces myself.
 And guess what, you can too!

 So I want to share my recipes and my journey of my love for sauces with you through this page so you can enjoy it as I do.
-Please check back often as I will regularly update this.

-Here are my favorite sauces:
+Here are some of my favorite sauces:

 Spicy Mayonnaise Miso Dipping Sauce